 Co-I for UBC VP Grants for Catalyzing Research Clusters project called (2018): Transformative Health and Justice Research Cluster.

-- Mika, C., Ahenakew, C., Andreotti, V., Cooper, G., and Silva, D. (2018).
+– Mika, C., Andreotti, V., Cooper, G., Ahenakew, C. Silva, D. (in press).
 The ontological differences between wording and worlding the world.
-Critical Discourse Studies.
+Discourse and Society Journal.

 – Ahenakew, C. (2018).
 Sacred pain in indigenous metaphysics dancing towards cosmological reconciliations.
 Special Issue of the Canadian Journal of Native Education, 38(2), 176-188.

 – Ahenakew, C. (2017).
 Mapping and Complicating Conversations about Indigenous Education.
 Diaspora, Indigenous, and Minority Education, DOI:10.1080/15595692.2017.1278693.

 – Ahenakew, C., Andreotti, V., Mika, C., & Hireme, H. (2017).
 Indigenous Knowledge Systems and Anticipation.
 In R. Poli (ed.), Handbook of Anticipation, Springer International Publishing, AG. (pp. 1-14). https://link.springer.com/referenceworkentry/10.1007%2F978-3-319-31737-3_40-1

 – Naepi, S., Stein, S., Ahenakew, C., & Andreotti, V. (2017).
 A cartography of higher education attempts at inclusion and insights from pasifika scholarship in Aotearoa New Zealand.
 In J. Major and C. Reid (Eds.), Education dialogues with/in the global south (pp. 81-99).
 New York: Palgrave MacMillan.